 When you visit my website, information may be saved on your computer in form of a “cookie” which is then automatically recognised during you next visit to the site.
 Cookies are small text files which are sent from a web server to your browser and stored on the hard drive of your computer.
 No personal data of the user are stored, except from the Internet protocol address.
 This information is used to automatically recognise you during your next visit to our website and to facilitate navigation.
 Cookies enable me, for instance, to customise a website in line with your interests, or to store your password so that you do not have to enter it again before every visit to the website.
 Of course, you can also view my website without cookies.
 If you do not wish me to recognize your computer, please adjust your web browser settings accordingly.
 You can set your browser to block cookies before a cookie is saved by selecting the option “block all cookies”.
 For full details about how this works, please read the browser manufacturer’s instructions.
 However, if you do not accept cookies, you may limit the functionality of my services.

 You can prevent cookies from being stored via a setting of your browser software; however, please note that in this case, you may not be able to use all features of this website fully.
-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) for Google as well as the processing of these data by Google by downloading and installing the browser plugin available at the following link.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) for Google as well as the processing of these data by Google by downloading and installing the browser plugin available on the Google website.